Blackburn railway station, Melbourne: History

-On 4 June 1996, Blackburn was upgraded to a Premium Station.
+On 4 June 1996, Blackburn was upgraded to a premium station.
 By 2001, all services that formerly terminated at Box Hill had been extended to Blackburn.

 In late 2006 and early 2007, grade separation works at the Middleborough Road level crossing, near Laburnum, led to the closure of the line between Box Hill and Blackburn, and the construction of a temporary bus interchange at the station for buses which replaced train services.
 The car-park immediately to the north of Platform 3 was converted into an interchange, and a walkway was constructed to allow passengers to cross from the island platform to the interchange.
 In early 2010, Blackburn again performed this role, when grade separation was undertaken at Springvale Road and Nunawading was rebuilt, and again in 2014, when Mitcham Road and Rooks Road at Mitcham were separated.

-In May 2014, the Victorian State Government announced a grade separation project to replace the nearby Blackburn Road level crossing, with a completion date of 2017.
-The project was a part of the Level Crossing Removal Project.
-In early 2016, construction commenced and, during late 2016-early 2017, a major shutdown of the line and Blackburn Road occurred, enabling the removal of the level crossing.
+From late 2016 to early 2017, as part of the Level Crossing Removal Project, the station and line were shut down for the grade separation and removal of the level crossing at Blackburn Road.
 In early February 2017, Blackburn Road and the railway line reopened.
 The project also included two new lift shafts from the island platform to the underpass, and to nearby Railway Road.
-In July of that year, the entire project works were completed.
-Also in that year, the former signal box at the station was abolished, with control transferred to Ringwood.
+Also occurring in that year, the former signal box at the station was abolished, with control transferred to Ringwood.

-Facilities, platforms and services
+Platforms, facilities and services

 Blackburn has one island platform with two faces and one side platform.
 The island platform features a ticket office and toilets.

 Platform 3 is only used on weekdays during peak hours (when trains are terminating on Platform 2).
-This typically occurs from early morning; 7am-12:30pm, and mid afternoon; 15:30-18:30.
+This typically occurs from early morning; 7am-12:30pm, and mid afternoon; 3:30–6:30pm.

 It is serviced by Metro Trains' Lilydale and Belgrave line services.